marijnh/Eloquent-JavaScript/16_game.md

 {{index "Coin class", coin, wave}}

-Coins use their `act` method to wobble.
+Coins use their `update` method to wobble.
 They ignore collisions with the grid since they are simply wobbling around inside of their own square.